 You may need a stoma/ostomy (permanent or temporary), so it's important to educate yourself on stoma and ostomy care, and insurance coverage.
-Avoid lifting anything over 10 pounds for six weeks after surgery, so plan accordingly if you have children or need to make adjustments to your home.
+You'll need to avoid lifting anything over 10 pounds for six weeks after surgery, so plan accordingly if you have children or need to make adjustments to your home.
 Additionally, you may have dietary restrictions, so learn how to maintain proper nutrition and hydration during this time.